xdididon/WiFicon/README.md

 ![Google Map](/screenshots/2a.png?raw=true "Google Map")

-Display all clients known to particular acces point.
+Display all clients known to particular access point.
 Connection "no" means that the client is matched by PNL to the access point.
 ![AP list](/screenshots/3.png?raw=true "AP list")

-Clients activity tracking - hourly probe requests count.
+Client's activity tracking - hourly probe requests count.
 Clients with minimum 200 probe requests in a day are included in the list.
 ![Activity tracking](/screenshots/4.png?raw=true "Activity tracking")